frandieguez/frandieguez/README.md

 ### Hey there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-Hi, I'm [Fran Diéguez](https://www.frandieguez.dev), a Full Stack Developer 🚀 since 2006 from Spain, currently, I'm a Frontend Sofware Developer 🙍🏽‍♂️ [@situmtech](https://www.situm.com), and a Former Head of Research and Development [@openhost](https://www.openhost.es/).
+Hi, I'm [Fran Diéguez](https://www.frandieguez.dev), a Full Stack Developer 🚀 since 2006 from Spain, currently as a Tech Lead and Frontend Sofware Developer 🙍🏽‍♂️ at [@situmtech](https://www.situm.com), and Former Head of Research and Development at [@openhost](https://www.openhost.es/).
 Beside's programming, I enjoy reading and doing sports.

 Thoughtout my carreer I've been in multiple positions, from a software developer, lead developer, Head of Research and Development and CTO. *My objective* on each project is to create useful tools that make impact on users.